“Once I’m up and running, I’ll invest in building a brand.”

 This raises the next logical question: how much should you budget for this investment?
-Our rule of thumb is to set aside 15 percent of your desired gross annual revenue and invest that in building your brand.
+Our rule of thumb is to budget 12 - 15% or more of an initial investment into branding.
 This amount can then be applied toward a branding strategist, graphic and web designers, copywriter, marketing expert, social media expert, and related resources.

 Branding myth #3: “Branding is too complicated for my business”

 Surprisingly, some people believe that branding complicates things, when, in reality, it’s more complicated not to invest in branding.

 Invest in your brand strategy, no matter how “simple” you believe your business to be.
 Organize.
 Identify your story.
 Make it clear, cohesive, and repeatable.
 It’s less complicated to make future decisions based on a set of branding guidelines than to rehash your story every time you start up an advertising campaign or email funnel.

 Whether you hire a brand consultant or do all the work in-house, it’s one thing to spend the time, energy, and resources required to build a brand, but it’s another thing entirely to understand what customers really think about it and your business.

 For all you know, you could have fifteen zero-star reviews on Yelp, three scathing blog posts being shared around Facebook, and seven nasty tweets about a bad customer experience, which would undo all your hard branding work.